2021 Vault Rankings

 "Good work/life balance"

 "Transaction services leader but not well known"

-Created by the $17.6 billion merger of Mellon Financial Corporation and The Bank of New York Company in July 2007, The Bank of New York Mellon is a securities services and asset management company with more than 52,500 employees operating across 36 countries.
+Created by the $17.6 billion merger of Mellon Financial Corporation and The Bank of New York Company in July 2007, The Bank of New York Mellon is a securities services and asset management company with approximately 51,300 employees operating across 36 countries.
 Headquartered in New York City, at the enviable address of One Wall Street, BNY Mellon serves asset managers, banks, broker-dealers, corporations, governments, high-net-worth individuals, insurance companies, non-profits, and pension funds.
 BNY Mellon ranks among the largest asset managers by assets under management in the U.S. and worldwide.
 Although the bulk of its employees are located in the Americas, BNY Mellons employs thousands of people in Europe, the Middle East, Africa, and the Asia-Pacific region.